ernestwisniewski/kbin/docs/admin_guide.md

 ### Captcha (optional)

 Go to [hcaptcha.com](https://www.hcaptcha.com) and create a free account.
-Make a sitekey and a secret.
-Add domain.tld to the sitekey.
+Make a site key and a secret.
+Add domain.tld to the site key.

 Edit your `.env` file: